Evolution, Life and Why Our Brains

 As I mentioned in the chapter on basic brain anatomy, our brains – the current 21st century homo sapien brain – didn't just pop out of the oven as is; there were million and millions of years of “R&D” that went into them.
 The human brain just happens to be the current (1) pinnacle of that evolutionary development.

-Before I go on about the human brain and to better understand exactly what it is that it does (and very often doesn't do), I think we need a working definition for brains in general.
+Before I go on about the human brain and to better understand exactly what it is that it does (and very often doesn't do), I think we need a basic working definition for brains in general.

-I consider this so important because in several ensuing chapters and throughout this blog (and coming book), we're going to learn to see and understand the importance of environmental factors in affecting a) the development of our individual brains (and thus “who we are” as individuals) and b) how our individual environments affect and create our reactions.
+I consider this so important because in several ensuing chapters and throughout this blog, we're going to learn to see and understand the importance of environmental factors in affecting a) the development of our individual brains (and thus “who we are” as individuals) and b) how our individual environments affect and create our reactions.
 And we're going to see how it's those “reactions” to our environments, our own individual worlds, that are at the crux of our mental health issues.
 So what we're looking at in this chapter sets the table for understanding all of that.

 And again, if I do my job correctly as we go along in many of the following posts in demonstrating our brains' relationship with our individual environments, then what I am going to teach later on will go a whole lot better.
 And at its core, what I teach is a) how to better train your brain to react more optimally to the environment around you and b) how to better manage your environment to better suit your particular set of neurons.